Yo-kai Watch Blasters: Stats and equipment

 Similarly to mainline games, in Yo-kai Watch Blasters each Yo-kai has 5 stats: HP, strength, spirit, defense and speed.
 HP determines how much damage a Yo-kai can take.
 Speed determines how fast the Yo-kai moves on the field: at a Fast, Normal or Slow speed.
 Strength affects how powerful a Yo-kai's physical attacks are, and Defense affects the amount of damage that a Yo-kai takes from attacks.
 The player can give equipment to Yo-kai to increase their stats.

 Equipment sometimes has additional benefits, such as increased critical hit chance or resistance to elemental attacks.
 Players are able to create or strengthen equipment, which usually requires materials and Oni Orbs, and occasionally Yo-kai Souls.
 Players can also gain equipment by scanning special QR codes, or as treasure drops after clearing a mission.

 Players can perform Soulcery to turn Yo-kai into an equippable items called Souls that grant certain benefits.
 Souls can be leveled up by being fused with other Souls or turned into rare Soul Gems by fusing two specific Souls together.

+Plot

+The game shows an opening cutscene of Jibanyan, Sandmeh, Hidabat, and Noway fighting Gargaros.
+They seem to be putting up a valiant fight, until they end running from Gagaros.
+Then, The Yo-Kai Sergeant Burly sees this and comes over to their house to teach them how to be the true Blasters as possible.